wordofwarning/wordofwarning.org/hab/haphazard/index.md

 #### Haphazard 2025 Call for Proposals Opens on Tuesday 8 April
 Artists <a href="https://haphazard.posthaven.com" target="_blank">will soon be invited to submit proposals</a> for inclusion in this event:<br>this is not Live Art for children, but Live Art for ALL AGES — and we mean from tot to timeworn, 8 months to 80 years — so work should have appeal for adults and children alike (even if the kids need to explain it to the adults!)

 From experience, what works best are big surreal images, interesting repetitive movement, and nothing too text heavy.
 We have access to a number of spaces within Z-arts, and work immediately outside the building may also be possible.
-Durational, intervention, and 'come and go' work seems to work the best — we're not really looking for sit-down theatre shows.
+Durational, intervention, and 'come and go' work seems to work the best — we're NOT really looking for sit-down theatre shows.

 If you'd like to hear more about what we think works for Haphazard, we will have a short zoom session on Wednesday 16 April at noon. <a href="" target="_blank">Sign up here</a>.